 It seems reasonable to question, particularly in the primary and intermediate years and when considering the risks - why a BYOD policy is needed when research indicates that moderate device use has the greatest impact on both educational outcomes and digital skills.

 While student engagement and motivation is frequently cited as a rationale for digital technology use in schools, research has shown this does not translate to improved outcomes or even ICT skills.

 "There is no doubt that technology engages and motivates young people.
 However this benefit is only an advantage for learning if the activity is effectively aligned with what is to be learned,"

 "There is evidence of the 'novelty effect' but not evidence of engagement leading to achievement,"

 If you have questions about your school's BYOD policy, you can discuss this with your child's teacher.
 If you are not happy for your child to bring their own device to school, it isn't a legal requirement.
 However, despite this, parents can feel pressured to purchase a device so their child is not left out or ostracised.

-If you are unhappy with the BYOD policy or level of device use in your school, go to 'What can I do?' for an easy letter template that can help you write to your school.
+If you are unhappy with the BYOD policy or level of device use in your school, you can write to your school.
 You can email this to your school principal, your board of trustees and the Ministry of Education.
-The MOE's email address is .
+The NZ MOE's email address is firstname.lastname@example.org.